A Comprehensive Guide to the Digital Operational Resilience Act (DORA)

 Financial institutions are increasingly more dependent than ever on Information and Communication Technology (ICT).
 This dependency offers numerous benefits, like increased efficiency and the ability to provide innovative services, but also exposes financial institutions to a wide array of risks, like cyber attacks and ICT disruptions.

 The Digital Operational Resilience Act (DORA) is a regulatory framework introduced by the European Union (EU) to address these challenges.
-DORA protects financial institutions from cyber attacks, which helps them operate without disruption — a fundamental element of a stable society.
-This explains why the scope of DORA is so wide and why its rules are so strict.
+DORA is designed to enhance the resilience of financial institutions against cyber attacks and ICT disruptions by requiring robust risk management and cybersecurity measures, helping to mitigate risks and support operational continuity.
+This explains why the scope of DORA is so wide and why its rules are so strict for most financial institutions, although there are exemptions for smaller or less critical entities and service providers.

 This comprehensive guide will help you understand key aspects of DORA, its significance, and the requirements financial institutions must meet under the framework.
 We’ll also explore how to get your DORA compliance up to speed faster and how to stay compliant for the long term.